Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: Observational Properties

 The key measured properties (quoted in the source frame unless noted) are as follows.
-The prompt emission is ultra-long, lasting $T_{90}\gtrsim 15$\,ks, yet shows sub-second structure with a minimum variability time of $\delta t_{\rm rest}\!\sim\!0.5$\,s and photons extending to $\gtrsim 10$\,MeV, implying a large bulk Lorentz factor from standard compactness arguments \citep{Neights2025}.
-An X-ray precursor occurred $\sim 0.5$\,day before the main episode.
+The prompt emission is ultra-long, lasting $T_{90}\gtrsim 12$\,ks, yet shows sub-second structure with a minimum variability time of $\delta t_{\rm rest}\!\sim\!0.5$\,s and photons extending to $\gtrsim 10$\,MeV, implying a large bulk Lorentz factor from standard compactness arguments \citep{Neights2025}.
+We note that while the minimum variability timescale (MVT) is limited by photon statistics and thus has moderate uncertainty, $\delta t_{\rm obs}=1\pm 0.4$, a similar MVT is found by \cite{Neights2025} in three independent time intervals and is supported by analysis of Psyche-GRNS data in addition to Fermi-GBM.
+We therefore interpret the minimum variability time as an order-of-magnitude constraint, indicating characteristic variability on a rest frame timescale of $\sim 0.5-\text{few}$\,s, rather than $\gtrsim 10$\,s.
+Crucially, this is sufficient to position GRB 250702B apart from relativistic TDEs such as Swift J1644+57 An X-ray pre-peak emission component occurred $\sim 0.5$\,day before the main episode \citep{EP250702a}.
 The transient is offset from the irregular galaxy's host nucleus and no luminous supernova was detected.
-The $0.3$--$10$\,keV light curve decays as $\sim t^{-1.8}$ when anchored at the brightest GBM trigger (E) and exhibits superposed variability on $\sim 0.5$--$1$\,ks scales \citep{O'Connor2025}.
+Late-time emission from the event has been observed across multiple wavelengths, from radio \citep{2025GCN.41059....1A,2025GCN.41147....1G,2025GCN.41145....1B,2025GCN.41061....1T,2025GCN.41053....1S,2025GCN.41054....1A} to IR \citep{Carney2025,Levan2025} and X-rays \citep{O'Connor2025}.
+The broadband nature of the emission favors a non-thermal origin.
+The $0.3$--$10$\,keV light curve decays as $\sim t^{-1.8}$ when anchored at the brightest GBM trigger (E) and exhibits superposed variability on $\sim 0.5$--$1$\,ks scales within the first few days \citep{O'Connor2025}.
 Broadband afterglow modeling favors a wind-like external medium ($n\!\propto\! r^{-2}$) and possibly a narrow, ultra-relativistic jet \citep{O'Connor2025,Levan2025}, although large degeneracy remains considering the observations to date.
 The ratio between the isotropic prompt $\gamma$-ray energy and the X-ray luminosity at 11\,hr is $E_{\gamma,54}/L_{X,11\,\mathrm{hr},47}\!\sim\!1$ \citep{O'Connor2025}, consistent with the broader GRB population, including that of ULGRBs.
-We note that the choice of zero time $t_0$ affects the estimate of $L_{\rm X,11 hr}$ as well as the early temporal indices: taking $t_0$ at the X-ray precursor naturally steepens the apparent initial decay before relaxing toward the canonical fallback-like behavior (see §\ref{subsec:partial}; see also \citealt{Levan2025}, for observational details).
+We note that the choice of zero time $t_0$ affects the estimate of $L_{\rm X,11 hr}$ as well as the early temporal indices: taking $t_0$ at the initial X-ray pre-peak emission naturally steepens the apparent initial decay before relaxing toward the canonical fallback-like behavior (see §\ref{subsec:partial}; see also \citealt{Levan2025}, for observational details).